StarRocks/starrocks/docs/en/loading/InsertInto.md

 From v3.4.0 onwards, INSERT statements support configuring PROPERTIES, which can serve a wide variety of purposes.
 PROPERTIES overrides their corresponding variables.

-### INSERT strict mode and max filter ratio
+### Enable strict mode

-- `strict_mode`: Whether to enable strict mode while loading data using INSERT from files().
-Valid values: `true` and `false` (Default).
-When strict mode is enabled, the system loads only qualified rows.
-It filters out unqualified rows and returns details about the unqualified rows.
-For more information, see [Strict mode](./load_concept/strict_mode.md).
-You can also enable strict mode for INSERT from files() within the session or globally using the variable `enable_insert_strict`.
-- `max_filter_ratio`: The maximum error tolerance of INSERT from files().
-It's the maximum ratio of data records that can be filtered out due to inadequate data quality.
-When the ratio of unqualified data records reaches this threshold, the job fails.
-Default value: `0`.
-Range: [0, 1].
-You can also set the maximum error tolerance for INSERT from files() within the session or globally using the variable `insert_max_filter_ratio`.
+From v3.4.0 onwards, you can enable strict mode and set `max_filter_ratio` for INSERT from FILES().
+Strict mode for INSERT from FILES() has the same behavior as that of other loading methods.

+If you want to load a dataset with some unqualified rows, you either filter these unqualified rows or load them and assign NULL values to the unqualified columns.
+You can achieve them by using the properties `strict_mode` and `max_filter_ratio`.

+- To filter the unqualified rows: set `strict_mode` to `true`, and `max_filter_ratio` to a desired value.
+- To load all unqualified rows with NULL values: set `strict_mode` to `false`.

 The following example inserts data rows from the Parquet file **parquet/insert_wiki_edit_append.parquet** within the AWS S3 bucket `inserttest` into the table `insert_wiki_edit`, enables strict mode to filter the unqualified data records, and tolerates at most 10% of error data: